2. Reading / Writing Data

 HAT for iOS has built-in support for reading or writing data to your PDA.

 This section describes the mechanism of writing data.
-Make sure to read all the way to for details about reading data and our system of consented data exchange.
+Make sure to read all the way to data-debits for details about reading data and our system of consented data exchange.

 Make network requests